Submit

 schoeneberg@ucmo.edu

-Dr. Schoeneberg is a Licensed Professional Counselor (MO & VA), Registered Play Therapist-Supervisor, and a Board-Certified Counselor.
-She specializes in play therapy and childhood mental health with an emphasis in trauma and attachment problems.
-She has provided counseling services for children and their families in the public-school system as a school counselor as well as serving clients in private practice, non-profit, and youth home settings as a clinical counselor.
-Dr. Schoeneberg has contributed to over 15 publications on trauma, play therapy, and creative interventions, and is the co-author of the book Preparing for Trauma Work in Clinical Mental Health: A Workbook to Enhance Self-Awareness and Promote Safe, Competent Practice.
+Corie Schoeneberg, PhD is a Licensed Professional Counselor, Registered Play Therapist-Supervisor, and a Board-Certified Counselor.
+Dr. Schoeneberg specializes in play therapy and childhood mental health with an emphasis in trauma and attachment problems.
+She has provided counseling services for children and their families in the public school system as a school counselor and has served clients within private practice, non-profit, and youth home settings as a clinical counselor.
+Dr. Schoeneberg has contributed to over 20 publications on trauma, play therapy, and creative interventions, and she is the co-author of the book Preparing for trauma work in clinical mental health: A workbook to enhance self-awareness and promote safe, competent practice.
+Dr. Schoeneberg is an international and keynote presenter, and she provides clinical and play therapy supervision, cross-cultural teaching and play therapy curriculum development, consultation services, and interdisciplinary trainings.
+Dr. Schoeneberg is the Founding Director of the Play Therapy Training Institute at the University of Central Missouri where she currently teaches play therapy coursework and other classes in UCM’s CACREP-accredited counseling programs.

 NBCC Board Certified